Talisman (band)

 Talisman was a Swedish hard rock band.
 Founded in 1989 by the songwriting bassist Marcel Jacob and fronted by the American singer Jeff Scott Soto, the band released seven studio albums from 1990 to 2006, before going on a farewell tour in 2007.
 While mainly described as hard rock and heavy metal, the band's sound had also been influenced by a variety of genres outside the rock music scope, such as rhythm and blues, soul, and funk in particular.

 After Marcel Jacob died in 2009, Talisman has reunited three times for one-off festival shows held in 2014, 2016, and 2017 with Johan Niemann filling in on bass.
 In 2019, to mark a ten-year anniversary of Marcel Jacob's passing, Talisman reunited once again to record and release a commemorative song "Never Die".
+Five years later, in January 2024, the band released another newly recorded song "Save Our Love", celebrating what would have been Marcel Jacob's 60th birthday and the band's legacy.

 History

 Formation

-Talisman was formed by bass player Marcel Jacob, who had previously played with: Rising Force, John Norum Group and Power.
+Talisman was formed by bass player Marcel Jacob, who had previously played with: Yngwie Malmsteen's Rising Force, John Norum Group and Power.
 Jacob found himself with record label interest but no band after John Norum rejected the songs that Jacob worked on which he thought would end up on Norum's second solo album.
-So he contacted Jeff Scott Soto who was interested in what Jacob had done.
-Once the songs were completed and mixed Marcel changed the working title for his solo project from Guitars On Fire to Talisman.
+So, he contacted Jeff Scott Soto who was interested in what Jacob had done.
+Once the songs were completed and mixed Marcel changed the working title for his solo project from Guitars on Fire to Talisman.

 Recordings for the first album took place in Stockholm in February 1989.
 Jacob programmed some drums and played all rhythm guitars with the help of the producer Mats Lindfors on "Women, Whiskey and Songs".